pop-os/docs/src/navigate-pop/navigate-pop.md

 # Navigate Pop!\_OS

-The Pop!\_OS Desktop environment is based on the GNOME shell and layered with other components called Pop!\_Shell and COSMIC.
-(Computer Operating System Main Interface Components).
+The Pop!\_OS desktop environment is based on the GNOME shell and layered with other components called Pop!\_Shell and COSMIC (Computer Operating System Main Interface Components).

 - [Position and Manipulate Windows](tiling-stacking-windows.md) - Manipulate windows using Auto Tiling and Stacking.
 - [Organize Your Work](using-workspaces.md) - Use Workspaces to organize running applications.